OxyTurbine development department

 • Centrifugal blowers are most often used for larger plants.
 Hence, there is an incentive to make them more efficient.

 • Centrifugal blowers with inlet guide vanes and outlet diffuser are the most efficient with efficiencies approaching 80%.
-Additionally, two sets of controls, vanes, and diffuses allows the blower to be more efficient over a greater range of flow rates – more “turn up” and “turn down” ability.
+Additionally, two sets of controls, blades, and diffuses allows the blower to be more productive over a greater range of flow rates – more “turn up” and “turn down” ability.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.